lordkekz/typst-equate/src/equate.typ

 // - number-mode: Whether to number all lines or only lines containing a label.
 //                Must be either "line" or "label".
 // - debug: Whether to show alignment spacers for debugging.
+// - extra-show: Show rule which is applied to block equation that are layouted
+//               by equate.
 //
 // Returns: The body with the applied show rules.
 #let equate(